Testicular Cancer: The Basics

 Diagnosis of Testicular Cancer

-When your healthcare provider thinks you may have testicular cancer, they will order more tests, such as:
+When your healthcare provider thinks you may have testicular cancer, they will order more tests, like:

 - Ultrasound.